 Has working or engaging in Christian ministry, as a lay or ordained person ever been part of your thinking?
 Have you not been able to explore it further until now?
-Trinity's Ministry Formation Program for future church leaders may be the Program for you.
-The Program offers a way to explore your vocation to the many opportunities emerging in today’s changing and evolving church, including chaplaincies, parish ministry, outreach support work to the marginalised and powerless, research and ordination to the diaconate or priesthood.
+Trinity's Ministry Formation Program (MFP) for future church leaders may be the program for you.
+The MFP offers a way to explore your vocation to the many opportunities emerging in today’s changing and evolving church, including chaplaincies, parish ministry, outreach support work to the marginalised and powerless, research and ordination to the diaconate or priesthood.

-The Theological School as a member of the United Faculty of Theology (UFT), and now part of University of Divinity, is a leader in the field of Ministry Formation for the Australian church offering a wide range of opportunities.
-At our recent student evaluation session the Formation Program was described as an enriching, positive and creative experience for the students involved.
+The Trinity Theological School is a college of University of Divinity, and is a leader in ministry formation for the Australian church, offering a wide range of opportunities.
+Student evaluations have described MFP as an enriching, positive and creative experience for the students involved.

 Students come from a variety of backgrounds and experiences across all ages.
-In addition to UFT classes there are regular plenary speakers where important issues facing both the church and community are discussed.
-These include social and economic matters, overseas aid and refugees, changes in family structures, how to engage the media, professional standards for church workers and relations between church and state.
+In addition to university classes there are regular plenary speakers who discuss important issues facing both the church and community.
+These include social and economic matters, overseas aid and refugees, changes in family structures, how to engage the media, professional standards for church workers, and relations between church and state.

-Whether you are thinking about ministry within the church, or you would like to explore the possibility, this Program may be for you.
-It is certainly a Program for all who feel called to ministry, but are not sure how to proceed.
+If you are thinking seriously about ministry within the church or you would simply wonder what that might involve, this program is open to you.
+It is certainly the right choice for all who feel called to ministry, but are not sure how to proceed.